vladimir22/dws-challenge/README.md

 ## How To Run

-It is not possible to run application because NotificationService interface is not implemented, but is is possible to build application and run tests with mocked NotificationService bean, example:
+Application cannot be started because NotificationService interface is *not* implemented, but it is possible to build application and run tests with mocked NotificationService bean.

+Example:

 ```sh
 git clone https://github.com/vladimir22/dws-challenge.git